Aviancer/amouse/README.md

 - 1 stop bit
 - No hardware flow control

-Press enter to bring up the serial console, the adapter will switch to configuration mode and a menu will open.
+Press `enter twice consequtively` to bring up the serial console, the adapter will switch to configuration mode and a menu will open.
 If you get scrambled characters, check all your terminal settings.
 For an example you can enter: 3 11<enter> to change the mouse sensitivity to 11 (1.1 in the above sensitivity scale).

 Enter the `exit command` to the serial console after you are done configuring amouse, returning it to adapter mode.
 If you changed protocols, you may need to re-initialize the OS mouse driver.